 The road into Milford takes you along beautiful alpine scenery and is 121 kms long.
 We stayed at a place called Knob's Flat which is run by the Department of Conservation and is 60 kms in off the road to Milford.
 It was an incredible spot.
 We had our own self contained cabin with kitchen, bathroom and a great view of the mountains from our window.
 Unfortunately, it rained two out of the three days we were there and the third day we had some sun with increasing clouds as the day went on.

+The view from our window in knobs flat in the early morning.
+This is the bluest we say the sky as clouds continued to buildup.
 On our way to Milford Sound from Knob's Flat we stopped for a short 40 minute hike.
 The track brought us up through very wet rainforest to this alpine Lake Marion.
 It was very steep but well worth the views at the top.

 We took a late afternoon 2 hour boat cruise on Milford Sound after our hike up to Lake Marion.
 It was pretty cold and cloudly but no rain yet so the views weren't quite as spectacular but it was still fun to get on the water.